kirjavascript/nibblrjr/DOCUMENTATION.md

 <a name="sql-async-many" href="#sql-async-many">#</a> IRC.<b>setNamespace</b>(<i>namespace</i>)

-change the namespace the the key-value and SQLite stores use. this gives the events full access to all command data
+change the namespace the key-value and SQLite stores use. this gives the events full access to all command data

 #### webhooks